About USC Gould

 - USC Gould does not have a minimum TOEFL or IELTS score; however, we recommend a 90 TOEFL iBT and a 7.0 IELTS or above.

-- Please have your official scores sent to LSAC if you submit your application through LSAC.
+- Official scores must be sent directly to LSAC.
 Their institutional code is 8395.

 - Test scores are valid for two years from the date taken.

-Admission to the on campus MSL does not require letters of recommendation, nor any LSAT or GRE exam scores.
+Admission to the on-campus MSL does not require letters of recommendation, nor any LSAT or GRE exam scores.
+Additional application materials may be requested by the Admissions Committee.
 Prior exposure to or experience in law is not required.